medInria/medInria-public/utils/compil_tools/README.txt

 The file to always keep in mind is "default_param.cfg".
 It contains a documented list of all the parameters recognised by the installer.py script.

-The syntax an organisation of the config files follow the ConfigParser python module rules.
+The syntax and organisation of the config files follow the ConfigParser python module rules.
 In short the file follows the .ini syntax.
 Sections contain key-value pairs.

 There is a special section [DEFAULT] that contains values that will exist in every other section, as default values.
 If a key is present in both a section and the default the section's value will prevail.